wdsheng999/gre_preparation/math/exercises/arithmetic.md

-11.If x and y are positive integers. and 1 is the greatest common divisor of x and y, what is the greatest common divisor of 2x and 3y?
+11. If x and y are positive integers. and 1 is the greatest common divisor of x and y, what is the greatest common divisor of 2x and 3y?
 A.Cannot be determined